Yellow Fever Mosquito Detected In San Joaquin County

 Additionally, there is no evidence that any of the aforementioned viruses have been transmitted by the mosquitoes, which are black and white and about a quarter of an inch in size.

 The district said yellow fever mosquitos lay their “eggs just above the water line in small containers and vessels that hold water, such as dishes under potted plants, birdbaths, ornamental fountains, tin cans, or discarded tires.”
-The public is advised to inspect their yards and remove even the slightest amounts of standing water and unnecessary containers around properties.MORE NEWS: Grape-Picking Robots Can Help Replace Manual Labor On Vineyards, UC Davis Research Shows
+The public is advised to inspect their yards and remove even the slightest amounts of standing water and unnecessary containers around properties.MORE NEWS: Battle In Citrus Heights Over Nuisance Neighbor; Alleged Drug Activity Returns After Police Raid

 Residents experiencing mosquito bites during the day are advised to report them to the district immediately.